 Higher Contribution Limits

-Overall contribution limits for Roth 401(k) accounts are changing to keep up with inflation and the rising cost of living.
-For 2026, for example, employees under the age of 50 are allowed to contribute up to $24,5000 to a Roth 401(k) per year.
+Overall contribution limits for traditional and Roth 401(k) accounts are changing to keep up with inflation and the rising cost of living.
+For 2026, employees under the age of 50 are allowed to contribute up to $24,500 to a Roth 401(k) per year.
 For those over the age of 50, that limit increases to $32,500 when you factor in an additional $8,000 for catch-up contributions.

 Employees ages 60-63 may even qualify for a “super” catch-up contribution of $11,250, which increases total contribution limits for the year to $35,750.